osrf/gazebo_tutorials/haptix_comm/tutorial.md

 In this tutorial, our device is a hand simulated in Gazebo.
 Note that this call blocks for a certain amount of time until the response is received.

-We use the `hxGAZEBO` to specify that the target device is inside a Gazebo simulation.
-For other targets available, check the [haptix_comm API](https://bitbucket.org/osrf/haptix_comm/src/cfd7e09c00ad045c0ee99a871f786971dc527fc5/include/haptix/comm/haptix.h?at=default).
-The second parameter of `hx_getdeviceinfo()` is a `hxDeviceInfo` struct.
-Check the [haptix_comm API](https://bitbucket.org/osrf/haptix_comm/src/cfd7e09c00ad045c0ee99a871f786971dc527fc5/include/haptix/comm/haptix.h?at=default) that contains the number of motors, joints, contact sensors, IMUs and joint limits for the requested device.
+We use the `hxGAZEBO` constant to specify that the target device is inside a Gazebo simulation.
+For other targets available check the [haptix_comm API](https://bitbucket.org/osrf/haptix_comm/src/cfd7e09c00ad045c0ee99a871f786971dc527fc5/include/haptix/comm/haptix.h?at=default).
+The second parameter of `hx_getdeviceinfo()` is a `hxDeviceInfo` struct that contains the number of motors, joints, contact sensors, IMUs and joint limits for the requested device.
 If we have a response, the returned value is `hxOK`.